YBRua/SrcMarker/README.md

 We use `tree-sitter` for MutableAST construction, syntax checking and codebleu computation.
 Follow the steps below to build a parser for `tree-sitter`.

+Notice that our current implementation of MutableAST is based on specific versions of tree-sitter parsers.
+The latest tree-sitter parsers might have updated their grammar, which could be incompatible with MutableAST.
+Therefore please checkout to the commits as is specified in the shell script below, or otherwise MutableAST might break.

 ```sh
 # create a directory to store sources
 mkdir tree-sitter